 - Monthly Profit: ~$863

 - Return After 10 Years: ~$103,000

 - And an Immediate Increase In Property Value

 As indicated, an ADU can provide you with a tremendous amount of discretionary income for long-term investing or spending as you please.
 In just a few short years, your ROI can build up to a substantial sum, facilitating a long and stress-free retirement.

 If The Great Recession of 2008 has taught us anything, it is that the future is uncertain and investment portfolios do not guarantee future financial stability.
 Property, however, is not an abstract figure on a chart; it is a tangible asset with ever-present market viability and rapidly increasing demand.
 ADU construction, though complex and sometimes costly, can prove to be an excellent long-term investment for the average American citizen.
-Within 3-5 years, your ADU can ensure financial stability for you and your family by providing you with a steady stream of additional income for bill payments, long-term investing, saving, and spending at your discretion.
+Within 3-5 years, it can ensure financial stability for you and your family by providing you with a steady stream of additional income for bill payments, long-term investing, saving, and spending at your discretion.